 Volunteers play a key role in our operation’s ability to meet our mission.
 As a volunteer you may do anything from sorting recovered foods, cooking in our Hub kitchen, assembling food boxes and bags for our partners, or interacting with community members at our food pantries.
 All these shifts and opportunities align with the common goal of enhancing the nutritional security of our neighbors and keeping everyone healthy.

 During this 3-hour shift you will first stock and organize our pantry, then assist clients in selecting and packing groceries.
+You can choose to volunteer at our onsite pantry, located at our warehouse, or at one of our mobile pantries located at partner sites in the community.
 If you like interacting with people in a fast-paced environment, this is the shift for you!

 Help us cook vegetarian meals for our community members.
 These meals are cooked, packaged, and frozen for distribution at our various pantries and deliveries throughout the week.
 This shift requires expertise in cooking!